-Docker Runner is a core KBC component which provides an interface for running other KBC components.
-Every component in Keboola Connection is represented by a Docker image in Keboola Connection.
+Docker Runner is a core Keboola Connection component which provides an interface for running other Keboola Connection (KBC) components.
+Every component in Keboola Connection is represented by a Docker image.
 Running a component means creating and executing an asynchronous job.

 The Docker Runner functionality can be described in a few steps:

 When the application execution is finished, Docker Runner automatically collects the exit code and the content of STDOUT and STDERR.
 The following schema illustrates the workflow of running a dockerized component.

 Docker Runner is responsible for the following processes:

 For Custom Science, Docker Runner also creates the Docker image from the specified git repository on the fly.

 The Docker Runner API is described on Apiary.io.
 Docker Runner has API calls to

 Extensions executed by Docker Runner store their configurations in Storage API Components Configurations.

 When creating the configuration, use this JSON schema to validate the configuration before storing it.
 The configuration contains the following nodes: